Printer Friendly Version

 Please perform a formulary drug search on your patient’s member ID to ensure the prescription drug is covered under their benefit plan.
 The medication(s) in this medical policy may not be covered under a specific member’s benefit plan.

 Promacta (eltrombopag) is an orally bioavailable, small molecule thrombopoietin (TPO) receptor agonist for oral administration.
-Eltombopag interacts with the transmembrane domain of the TPO receptor (also known as cMpl) leading to increased platelet production.
+Eltombopag interacts with the transmembrane domain of the TPO-receptor (also known as cMpl) leading to increased platelet production.

-Promacta (eltrombopag) is indicated for the treatment of thrombocytopenia in patients 1 year and older with persistent to chronic immune thrombocytopenia (ITP) who have had an insufficient response to corticosteroids, immunoglobulins or splenectomy, for the treatment of thrombocytopenia in patients with chronic hepatitis C to allow the initiation and maintenance therapy of interferon-based therapy, for the treatment of patients with severe aplastic anemia who have had an insufficient response to immunosuppressive therapy and in combination with standard immunosuppressive therapy for the first-line treatment of patients 2 years of age and older with severe aplastic anemia.
+Promacta (eltrombopag) is indicated for the treatment of thrombocytopenia in patients 1 year and older with persistent to chronic immune thrombocytopenia (ITP) who have had an insufficient response to corticosteroids, immunoglobulins or splenectomy, for the treatment of thrombocytopenia in patients with chronic hepatitis C to allow the initiation and maintenance therapy of interferon-based therapy, for the treatment of patients with severe aplastic anemia who have had an insufficient response to immunosuppressive therapy, and in combination with standard immunosuppressive therapy for the first-line treatment of patients 2 years of age and older with severe aplastic anemia.

 Related medical policies: